What is a Job Ad Exchange?September 11, 2019 at 02:38 PM — Post

 When you advertise on a job site, you are making a bet.
 You are betting that the candidates you need are going to engage with your job site partner, at the time your jobs are open, and in the volume you need.
 You pay for the privilege of reaching that site’s user base and as my daughter’s kindergarten teacher tells my daughter, “you get what you get and you don’t get upset.”

 With a job ad exchange, you are accessing many job sites, and often many other sites where people may be open to learning about new opportunities.
 You aren’t relying on a single bet – or salesmanship or a flashy ad campaign – to reach the candidates you need.
 The exchange spreads its bets, using real-time market data and algorithms to fit its placements to each of its partner sites, and you pay only for results – either on a CPC (cost per click) or CPA (cost per applicant) payment model.
 The exchange is therefore aligned to your interests and your hiring goals.

 What are the key differences between a job site and a job ad exchange?

 Using a job ad exchange to power your recruitment funnel

 Ad exchanges represent the progression of recruitment advertising – that is efficient, data-driven, and more scalable.
 And it’s not completely out of left field either – for years we’ve looked to our friends in the consumer marketing space to pivot and improve recruitment marketing.
 Consumer marketers have been using ad exchanges with much success to drive digital advertising outcomes and now it’s your turn!

 Interested in understanding more about how a job ad exchange works?
-Check out Appcast’s Exchange and reach out to us to discuss how an ad exchange can empower your recruitment strategy and more effectively build your pipeline of quality talent.
+Download our latest whitepaper, What is a Job Ad Exchange, to learn how an ad exchange can empower your recruitment strategy and more effectively build your pipeline of quality talent.